kotools/types/readme.md

 to retrieve a file from resources or a file only present at runtime.
 Simplicity is key.

-### Explicit error handling

-Kotools CSV lets you choose explicitly how to handle errors: regular processes return `null` and strict processes throw an exception if something goes wrong.
-This design facilitates the orchestration of your application state in production.

 ## Installation

 ### Gradle